parkerboundy/rpi-python/README.md

 * Add exception handling to imu.py
 * Add exception handling to arduino.py
 * Rename arduino.py (doesn't use an arduino any more)
+* Add better logging to arduino.py
-* Add listner functionality to udpsocket.py
+* Add better logging to imu.py